valhalla/valhalla-docs/add-routing-to-a-map.md

 You are linking to these CSS and JS files from a remote website, rather than from a file on your machine.
 You can also find these files on the web or install them through a package manager if you prefer to download a local copy.

-1. In index.html, in the `<head>` section, add a reference to your Leaflet CSS file.
+1. In index.html, in the `<head>` section, add a reference to the Leaflet CSS file.

     ```html
     <link rel="stylesheet" href="http://cdn.leafletjs.com/leaflet/v0.7.7/leaflet.css">